Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Minnesota Stats and Trends

-- Minnesota is 2-0 against the spread and 2-0 overall when the team totals more than 417.4 yards.
+- Minnesota is 2-0 against the spread and 2-0 overall when the team amasses more than 417.4 yards.

-- This year, the Golden Gophers have seven turnovers, four fewer than the Wildcats have takeaways (11).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.